 Student Academic Center.
 The Center provides a comprehensive program of general learning support services which includes courses for credit, individualized academic assessment and assistance, peer tutoring, supplemental instruction, workshops, and outreach.

-Office of Student Life and Learning.
-The Office of Student Life and Learning provides information, including a searchable directory, about active student organizations at IU.
+Student Involvement and Leadership Center.
+The Student Involvement and Leadership Center provides information, including a searchable directory, about active student organizations at IU.
 Depending on the organization, instructors may be able to arrange field trips or class presentations or direct students with special interests towards these organizations.

 Writing Tutorial Services.
 WTS provides individual tutoring to students working on writing projects for any of their courses.
 WTS offers free help to writers in any phase of the writing process, from brainstorming to outlining, revising to polishing the final draft.